Gingerbread Muffins

 Muffin Wakeup Call

-BZZZZZZ.
 The alarm buzzed with insistence until groping fingers located the snooze button.
-Still half-asleep, my mind began to sketch out a typical busy Saturday.
+Still half-asleep, my mind began to sketch out a busy Saturday just days before Christmas.
 Exercise!
 I promised.
 Then stops at the grocery, the shoe man, the car wash.
-A birthday present for a friend, flowers for a neighbor with cancer.
+A Secret Santa gift, flowers for a neighbor with a December birthday.

 I checked the weather with just-opened eyes.
 The sky was unmistakably threatening, the wind unseasonably fierce.
-Was it February or almost June?
 Those sounded like blizzard winds!

 Muffins!
 I thought.
 Postponing the day’s busy-ness, I jumped from bed and headed for the kitchen where I knew the pickings were slim.
 But what about that recipe for gingerbread muffins, a family hand-me-down?
 Surely those few ingredients were on hand?